Discussion in 'Adapted Lens Forum' started by beakhammer, Nov 5, 2015.

 Hah, I am poor right now.
 Your point about size makes sense.
 Another option, that I fiddled with in a store, is a small Fuji 645 viewfinder camera that has a zoom lens.
 Pretty damn cool.
 The folding cameras are teeny tiny, but it's zone focus or no-focus for many of them.
 The ones with coupled rangefinders start to be costly (or broken).

-Stumbled across this guy's blog (<-link) the other day.
+Stumbled across Please login to view links (<-link) the other day.
 This is all GS645W, absolutely stunning.

 The local charity thrift was smoking hot today, and everything was on sale as well.